ChimeraGaming/Chromium-Based-Web-Extensions/MCModVersionUpdater/README.md

 4. Choose or enter a target Minecraft version.
 5. Upload a ZIP or folder.
 6. Review and filter results.
-7. Export links for JDownloader2 if needed.
+7. Export `.meta4` for JDownloader2 if needed.

 ---